RSS Daily tech news

 Before Metal-Oxide Semiconductor (MOS) transistors, bipolar junction transistors (BJTs) dominated due to their high speed and reliability, but they consumed a lot of power and had low input impedance.
 Early MOS transistors were difficult to manufacture due to surface control issues, leading to the development of pMOS with aluminum gates. pMOS was initially preferred because nMOS had a negative threshold voltage (Vt) and was unreliable.
 The transition to poly-silicon (poly-Si) gates improved process stability, allowed self-aligned source/drain, and enabled multi-level interconnections. nMOS became dominant due to higher electron mobility but required improvements like better oxide/interface control, poly-Si (n+) gates, and ion implantation for Vt control.
 LOCOS isolation and depletion load devices improved NMOS density and operation, making it the main technology for VLSI until the early 1980s.
 However, NMOS had high static power consumption, leading to the adoption of CMOS (Complementary MOS), which combined NMOS and PMOS for better efficiency and lower power use.

 This is part of a series where I will explain the process steps of different technologies of integrated systems.
 This chapter is focused on the nMOS processes.
-Here you find links to (future) articles on the following topics:
+Here you find links to the articles on the following topics:

 Basic Process Steps (n)MOS